 A written appeal of the decision can be made to the President within five business days after being informed of the decision.
 A decision will be made by the President or his designee within ten business days of the written appeal.
 The decision of the President is final.

 The time frames in this document can be extended by mutual agreement of both parties.

-Knowingly making false allegations or providing evidence during an investigation with knowledge that the evidence is false is also a violation of Dallas International policy and will subject a person to disciplinary action up to and including dismissal.
+Knowingly making false allegations or providing evidence during an investigation with the knowledge that the evidence is false is also a violation of DIU policy and will subject a person to disciplinary action up to and including dismissal.